willgraham0/gradient_descent/README.md

 ## Introduction

 Gradient descent is the process of iteratively modifying the parameters of a function in a way that causes the error between the output of the function and an existing answer to be minimised for a particular input.
 We travel down the 'error surface' by the steepest slope from where we started.

 ## Functions

-We will consider two functions to illustrate the idea: the Normal distribution and a Linear function (or simply, a line).
+We will consider two functions to illustrate the idea: the Normal distribution and the equation of a line.
-Both of these functions have two parameters that can be modified to attempt to 'fit' the output of the functions onto some existing data.
+Both of these functions have two parameters that can be modified to attempt to 'fit' the output of the functions onto an existing answer.
 These parameters are _mu_ (mean) and _sig_ (standard deviation) for the Normal distribution and _m_ (gradient) and _c_ (y-intercept) for a line.